Antigone (Anouilh play): British première

-Adaptations
+Productions and adaptations

 Actress Katharine Cornell produced and starred in a 1946 production at the National Theatre in Washington, D.C.
 Sir Cedric Hardwicke played the role of King Creon.
 Also performing were Bertha Belmore, Wesley Addy, Ruth Matteson, George Mathews, and Oliver Cliff, and Marlon Brando (as the Messenger), Michael Higgins (The Third Guard).
 The production was staged by Cornell's husband Guthrie McClintic.
 The translation was by Lewis Galantière.
 It has since been published many times.
 In 1959, it was staged at the East 74th Street Theater in Manhattan, New York City.

 There was an English-language television production for the BBC in 1959 starring Dorothy Tutin.

+It was filmed for Australian television in 1966.

 In 1974, an American television production of the play, presented on PBS' Great Performances, starred Geneviève Bujold and Stacy Keach.